plewis/plewis.github.io/phylogenetics/morph.md

 | output/mk.map.tre     | output/mkv.map.tre     |
 | output/mk.majrule.tre | output/mkv.majrule.tre |

-Note that there are only 4 file names listed here but **there are 5 lines you need to change**.
+Note that there are only 4 file names listed here but **there are 5 lines you need to change and all are in the MCMC Analysis section**.

 The only change we need to make to cause RevBayes to condition on variability is to add **coding="variable"** to our PhyloCTMC call: